spatha0011/spatha_vsd-hdp/Day7/README.md

 **Start Point**: Is the point where the signal originates or enters the digital circuit.
 This point is typically an input port of the design, where the signal is first introduced to the circuit.

+The start point of a timing path can be either:

+- An input port, where data enters the design, or

+- The clock pin of a register, where data is launched on a clock edge.

 **End Point:** Is the point where the signal terminates or leaves the digital circuit.
 This point is typically an output port of the design, where the signal is outputted from the circuit.

+The end point of a timing path can be either:

+- A register's data input pin (D pin), where data is captured by the clock edge, or

+- An output port, where data must be available at a specific time.

 **Combinational Logic:** Combinational logic elements are the building blocks of a digital circuit and are used to perform logic operations on the signals passing through the circuit.
 These elements do not store any information, and the output of a combinational logic element is solely determined by the input values at that moment.